TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 acceptance testing to the site-introduction repository.

-The goal is to run some acceptance tests against the current website that has been set up using ddev and execute this via travis-ci on each run.
+The goal is to run some acceptance tests against the current website that has been set up using ddev and execute this via Travis CI on each run.

 The solution is to add the basic selenium-chrome container as additional ddev container, add codeception as require-dev dependency, add some codeception actor, a test and a basic codeception.yml